sergiocollado/potpourri/Notes_on_protocols/Notes_on_SSL_TLS.md

 encryption.
 To prevent this use for example the RFC 6979 how to generate random numbers deterministically based on the message.

 ## x509 certificates and keys

+1. The certificate authority (CA) is the corner stone of the TLS/SSL process.
+   - CA has a public key and private key.
+   - CA has a self-signed certificate
+2. A server want a certificate
+3. The server generates a public and private key.
+4. Then the server generates a certificate signing request (CSR).
+   - CSR contains the server's public key
+   - CSR is signed by server's private key
+5. The server gives the signed CSR to the certificate autority (CA).
+6. The CA inspects and validates information in CSR
+7. The CA creates a certificate using information from the CSR, particullary the public key of the server submited on the CSR.
+8. The CA signs the certificate using its CA's private key.
+9. The certificate is given to the server.
+10. The server can provide now its certificate to prove its identity.